Tolvic/themostat/README.md

 As a user
 So I can save power
 I'd like to have power saving mode turned on by default

+As a user
+So I can easily return to a normal temperature
+I'd like to reset the temperature to 20 with a reset function
 ```